GoogleCloudPlatform/cloud-hackathons/hacks/security-in-media/README.md

 ### Introduction

-Configure the HTTP Load Balancer to send traffic to your backend instance group named: **lb-backend-example** created in Challenge 1.
+Configure the HTTP Load Balancer to send traffic to your backend instance group named: **lb-backend-instance-group** created in Challenge 1.

 ### Description